jonahaung/AnyPicker/README.md

 # AnyPicker
+SwiftUI picker with "search" implementation.

-Conform your data model to "AnyPickable" protocol.
+To use this respiratory, you must confirm your data model to "AnyPickable" protocol.